Expressing your soul through art

 1. It is only a little bit about the painting

-- Everyone receives exactly what they need from the experience.
-Let go of comparisons, instead focusing on your own path.
-There is no one 'right' way, only your own unique journey.
+Everyone receives exactly what they need from the experience.
+We can let go of comparison and instead focus on our own path.
+There is no one 'right' way.

-- Treat your tools and supplies like the sacred items they are.
+Our tools and supplies should be treated like the sacred items they are.

-- Journalling can be a powerful tool throughout your journey.
-I invite you to write when you are inspired, stuck, curious, anxious, blissful.... and then write some more.
+Journalling can be a powerful practice to support this painting journey.
+Write when you are inspired, stuck, curious, anxious, blissful.... and then write some more.

-- It is impossible to ‘ruin’ your painting.... it’s just paint and can be infinitely changed until you are satisfied.
+It is impossible to ‘ruin’ your painting.
+After all, it’s just paint and can be infinitely changed until you are satisfied.